wmacevoy/devops-wmacevoy/windows.md

         gpg --full-gen-key
         ```

-        2. Save your public key and encrypted backup to Lastpass
+        2. Save your public key and encrypted backup to 1Password
         ```bash
         gpg --armor --export <github email> > ~/downloads/gnupg-pubkey.asc tar zcf - .gnupg | openssl aes-256-cbc -a -salt  -pbkdf2 -in - -out ~/downloads/gnupg-tgz.enc
         ```
-        Upload the files created (gnupg-pubkey.asc and gnupg-tgz.enc in your windows Downloads directory) to LastPass.
+        Upload the files created (gnupg-pubkey.asc and gnupg-tgz.enc in your windows Downloads directory) to 1Password.
 5. Make SSH keys if you have not already (no password - your drive is encrypted and its only for this laptop):
 ```bash
 test -f ~/.ssh/id_rsa || ssh-keygen